0xmicrosoft15/sui-defi-valuefy/README.md

 - user can deposit their money
 - Some shares are minted according to the value deposited
-- Vault generate some yield by a puropose and the value of share increases
+- Vault generates some yield by a purpose and the value of share increases
-- user can withdraw the amount by burning those share at any point of time .
+- user can withdraw the amount by burning those shares at any point of time.

 ### Staking Contract

-Rewards user for staking their tokens in the contract
+Rewards users for staking their tokens into the contract

-- User can withdraw and deposit at an point of time
+- User can withdraw and deposit at any point of time
-- Tokens Earned can be withdrawed any time
+- Tokens Earned can be withdrawn any time
 - Rewards are calculated with reward rate and time period staked for
 - The balance and reward earned can be checked at any point of time